simonbesnard1/gedidb/doc/user/tutorials.rst

 Notebooks
 ---------

-These tutorials are structured as Jupyter notebooks, providing interactive guides to understanding and using **gediDB**.
+These tutorials are structured as Jupyter notebooks, providing interactive guides to understanding and using gediDB.
 Below is an overview of each tutorial available:

-1. **Using `GEDIProcessor` for Data Processing**
+1. **Using `GEDIProcessor` for data processing**

-   This notebook demonstrates how to use the `GEDIProcessor` class to manage the full GEDI data pipeline.
+   This notebook demonstrates how to use the :py:class:`gedidb.GEDIProcessor` class to manage the full GEDI data pipeline.
 By working through this tutorial, users will learn how to:

    - Configure essential settings in the `data_config.yml` and `db_scheme.sql` files.
    - Download and preprocess GEDI granules for multiple products (L2A, L2B, L4A, and L4C).